-- 3 If necessary, select the a Differential or Single-Ended Measure Mode, depending on the type of your DUT. - 4 Select or enter the wavelength at which you are testing. - 5 Select the optical input you are using. - 6 If you have optical components, such as attenuators, fiber optic cables or splitters, between your device under test and the optical input, open and enable Optical Path Deembedding.
+- 3. If necessary, select the a Differential or Single-Ended Measure Mode, depending on the type of your DUT. - 4.
+Select or enter the wavelength at which you are testing. - 5.
+If you have optical components, such as attenuators, fiber optic cables or splitters, between your device under test and the optical input, open and enable Optical Path Deembedding.